civicrm/civicrm-core/ext/afform/README.md

 ## Development: Every form is an AngularJS directive

-In the quick-start example, we registered a new route (`"server_route": "civicrm/pretty-page"`) -- this created a standalone page with the sole purpose of displaying the `foobar` form.
+In the quick-start example, we registered a new route (`"server_route": "civicrm/pretty-page"`) -- this created a simple, standalone page with the sole purpose of displaying the `foobar` form.
+But that had very limited information.
+What if we want control the environment a bit more?

-However, there's no obligation to use the `foobar` form in a standalone fashion.
+There's no obligation to use the simple, standalone version of `foobar`.
 Think of `foobar` as a *re-usable sub-form* or as a *directive*.
 If you've created an AngluarJS application, then you can embed `foobar` with two small steps:

 1. In your application, declare a dependency on module `afformFoobar`.
 This is usually done in `ang/MYMODULE.ang.php` and/or `ang/MYMODULE.js`.